funkypozzy/firmware/README.md

 ~~~

 ## HOW TO CUSTOMIZE FIRMWARE TO ENABLE WIFI
-Apply the following modifications before to re-build the firmware to include wi-fi drivers:
+Apply the following modifications before re-building the firmware to include wi-fi drivers:

-- (first modification is SUPERSEDED since in August 2024 ih has been merged to the master repository of OpenIPC firmware, however the firmware still requires to be rebuild in order to include wifi drivers)
+- (first modification is SUPERSEDED since in August 2024 it has been merged to the master repository of OpenIPC firmware, however the firmware still requires to be rebuild in order to include wifi drivers)
   ~~modify the file [general/overlay/etc/wireless/usb](general/overlay/etc/wireless/usb) to include the required instruction to power on the wifi board based on the ATBM603x wifi chip (see images above).
 The following lines have been added:~~
   ~~# GK7205V300 XM IVG-G6S~~
 ~~if [ "$1" = "atbm603x-gk7205v300-xm-g6s" ]; then~~